mattsouth/woodentrack/README.md

 Woodentrack is a coffeescript library for designing and testing toy train track layouts.

-It has as few dependencies for running tests, as shown in package.json.  run "npm install" to set them up.
+It has a few dependencies for running tests, as shown in package.json.  run "npm install" to set them up.

 ## Notes